 - Confirm that any other necessary permission for secondary use of information for research purposes are in place.

-The class project branch off can be used in the following contexts:
+The Course-based research project branch off can be used in the following contexts:

 - Undergraduate and graduate research methods courses;